 One more new profession that was coming up was that of a Registered Valuer.

 In 2018, I became one of the early entrants as a “Registered Valuer”.
-With early-bird benefits and good connections with Professionals and Corporates, it was like “Power Play” to the growth story.
+With early-bird benefits and good connections with Professionals and Corporates, it was like a “Power Play” to the growth story.
 I recall doing more than 200 assignments this year!

 Today our firm has 5 partners and 3 offices.
 We added natural extensions that every firm has like Accounting, Audit & Tax.

-Our focus remains to be the number one service provider for niche value-added areas like Cost & Management Accounting, Insolvency and Bankruptcy laws & Valuation services.
+Our focus remains to be the number one service provider for niche value-added areas like Cost & Management Accounting, Insolvency, and Bankruptcy laws & Valuation services.

 Complete Growth Timeline till present